pololu/rpicsim/docs/DefiningSimulationClass.md

 Variables
 ----

-You can use {RPicSim::Sim::ClassDefinitionMethods#def_var def_var} to define a variable in RAM, and {RPicSim::Sim::ClassDefinitionMethods#def_flash_var def_flash_var} to define a variable in flash.
+You can use {RPicSim::Sim::ClassDefinitionMethods#def_var def_var} to define a variable in RAM, program memory, or EEPROM.
 For more information, see {file:Variables.md}.

 Methods